amite/rails-together/README.md

 + CMS with dynamic attributes
 + Social bookmarking tool

-If have any idea for the web app, please fill free to update this file or jsut open an issue.
+If have any idea for the web app, please fill free to update this file or just open an issue.

 Tools
 =====